Back to blog

 1. Who is Santa Claus?

 In the Western world, Santa Claus is a jolly old man who lives at the North Pole with his elves and reindeer and makes toys for good children and coal for bad ones.
 He has a white beard and wears a red suit.
 He is celebrated on December 25, Father’s Christmas Day.
-Children leave their shoes out on the night of December 24 so Santa Clause can come and fill them with presents.
+Children leave their shoes out on the night of December 24 so Santa Claus can come and fill them with presents.
 In some countries, children put carrots in their shoes so the deer can eat them.

 2. Where does Santa Claus live?